Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Gregory S. Clark - Symantec Corp.

 Yeah, it's a very good question.
 So first of all, I'd like to just remind everybody that we said we were, and I think predictability is extremely important in what we're doing.
 And a year ago, we said we were going to come after these gaps in our unified converged endpoint around EDR.
-And some of these other things we actually innovated some more there and delivered a deception plate (1:03:34) in there as well.
+And some of these other things we actually innovated some more there and delivered a deception blade in there as well.
 But we have completed with SEP 14.1 a very solid piece of work around EDR and flight recorders.
 We believe we have now reached feature parity with the point solutions that did that and we have one major footprint with that.
 We have 7 million odd deployments now of the EDR capability.
 So it is being battle hardened, and we believe that that is a huge footprint, and if you look at some of the folks that just specialize in that, I think we are going past their installed bases already.
 So we do think that we have a very strong upsell capability around those value propositions that are delivered in SEP 14.1.

 We shut that gap down in 12 months with quality product.
 And again, I'm really proud of that team.
 I think they're really distinguishing themselves in the industry, and that set of threat researches that comes with them is differentiated.
 So I think we're going to do very well in Endpoint.
 As the Internet goes dark, Endpoint is going to become extremely, extremely important.
 And Mobile Endpoint is where the future lives.
 And we're one of the only large vendors that's vending with our own technology, a full suite across Windows, Apple products, including Mac and iOS and Android.
 And so I think we're very well set up on the Endpoint.
 This is a space we're super serious about and we've got a lot of talent on it.
 And we're going to be there for the long haul.